An algorithm for weighted fractional matroid matching: Introduction

 \section{Introduction}

-Let $M$ be a matroid on the set $E$, and let $\{a_1,b_1\},\ldots,\{a_k,b_k\}$ be disjoint pairs of elements from $E$.
-A subset $I$ of $\{1,\ldots,k\}$ is called a \emph{matching} if $\bigcup_{i\in I} \{a_i,b_i\}$ is an independent set in the matroid $M$.
+Let $M$ be a matroid on the set $E$, and let $\{a_1,b_1\},\ldots,\{a_k,b_k\}$ be pairs of elements from $E$.
+A subset $I$ of $\{1,\ldots,k\}$ is called a \emph{matching} if $\bigcup_{i\in I} \{a_i,b_i\}$ is an independent set of size $2|I|$ in the matroid $M$.
 The problem of finding a maximum size matching is called the \emph{matroid matching problem} and was proposed by Lawler \cite{Lawler} as a common generalization of non-bipartite matching and matroid intersection.
+By adding parallel copies of elements in the matroid, it may be assumed that the pairs are disjoint.
+In this form the matroid matching problem is often called the \emph{matroid parity problem}.

 Lov\'asz \cite{Lovasz} and, independently, Korte and Jensen \cite{KorteJensen} showed that for general matroids given by an independence oracle, the matroid matching problem requires an exponential number of oracle calls, and hence is not solvable in polynomial time.
 Also, the problem of finding a maximum size clique in a graph can be formulated as a matroid matching problem, where the oracle is removed and independence can be read off from the input graph directly, showing that the matroid matching problem contains NP-hard problems (see \cite{Lex}).